bklogic/java-data-access-client/README.md

 but the data access client provides an implementation behind the scene and invokes the remote data access service when the interface method is called.

-If you don't know what data access service is, please take a look :
+If you don't know what data access service is, please take a look at:

 [Data Access Service Documentation](https://docs.backlogic.net/#/DataAccessService)

-It is a simple way to solve complex relational database access problem.
+It is a simple way to take care of complex relational database access problem.

 To get started with this Java client, please read on.